-531 Economic Systems and Organizations.
-(3) ${\sf N}$

-Philosophical foundations of major economic systems and of properties of principal system models.
+531 Comparative Economic Systems.
+(3) F Philosophical foundations of major economic systems and of properties of principal system models.
 Comparison of alternative institutions and system components of contemporary economies.
-Prerequisites: ECN 511, 512.
+Prerequisites: ECN 509, 510 or instructor approval.

 536 International Trade Theory.
-(3) A Theories of comparative advantage and their empirical verification.
+(3) S Theories of comparative advantage and their empirical verification.
 Theory and political economy of commercial policy.
-Resource transfers and the role of the Multinational Corporation.
-Prerequisites: ECN 511, 512.
+Resource transfers and the role of the multinational corporation.
+Prerequisites: ECN 509, 510 or instructor approval.

 538 International Monetary Theory and Policy.
-(3) A
+(3) ${\sf F}$

 The foreign exchange market, balance of payments, and international financial institutions and arrangements; theory and applications.
-Prerequisites: ECN 511, 512.
+Prerequisites: ECN 509, 510 or instructor approval.

-543 Public Sector Economics.
-(3) N Economics of collective action, public spending, and taxation.
+541 Public Economics.
+(3) S Economics of collective action, public spending, taxation, and politics.
 Impact of central governmental activity on resource allocation and income distribution.
-Prerequisite: ECN 512.
+Prerequisite: ECN 510 or instructor approval.

 553 Industrial Organization.
-(3) N

-Analysis of structure, conduct, and performance in industrial markets and recent developments in antitrust policies.
-Prerequisite: ECN 512.
+(3) S Analysis of structure, conduct, and performance in industrial markets; the economics of organizations.
+Prerequisite: ECN 510 or instructor approval.